GhumanNavneet/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03b-SQL_HA_Infrastructure_Deployment.md

 ### Task 5: Configure Failover Clustering on Azure VMs running Windows Server 2016 to support a highly available ASCS tier of the SAP NetWeaver installation.

-> **Note**: Ensure that the deployment of the S2D cluster you initiated in task 4 of exercise 1 has successfully completed before starting this task.

 1. From the RDP session to az12003b-vm0, use Remote Desktop to connect to **i20-ascs-0.adatum.com** Azure VM.
 When prompted, provide the following credentials:

     -   Login as: **ADATUM\\Student**